 Protocol of the Treaty of Nanking (Public Record Office, London: FO 93/23/1B, f 13).

-by permission of the Controller of Her Majestys Stationary Office.
+is reproduced by permission of the Controller of Her Majestys Stationary Office.

 So the proposal first put forward in Palmerstons Memorandum of February 1840 that duplicate copies of the two protocols of the Treaty should be prepared (with intention that they be retained by each party while the two originals went for ratification) seems almost certain to have been put into effect.
 Article No.13 of the official English version of the Treaty speaks only ofcounterpart copies but the additional suggestion that four copies were prepared does also appear clearly in a statement of this last and thirteenth article in another draft, this time written in the Chinese language, presumably by one of the staff of the Chinese negotiators at Nanking:

 The several articles of the treaty of amity...shall be held in abeyance until the great officers have separately reported to the august emperor, and obtaining his reply assenting to the same, and until the sovereign of the English nation has ratified them, when the credentials shall be immediately exchanged, each nation holding one copy in order to secure good faith; but as the nations are widely remote from each other, two additional copies shall be prepared, which shall first be signed and sealed by the imperial commissioner and the envoy of the English nation, each one retaining a copy as proof, and from that day beginning to act with security according to the terms contained in the treaty of peace. ,